peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

 For micropower nodes the gateway queues subscriptions, forwarding them to the node in a brief time window after the node performs a publication.
-The gateway subscribes to one or more topics defined in `mqtt_local.py`.
-A device wishing to send a message to a node publishes to one of those topics; the message consists of of a JSON encoded 2-list comprising the ID of the destination node and the payload.
-The latter may optionally be a JSON-encoded object.
+The gateway subscribes to one topic defined in `mqtt_local.py`: publications to that topic are forwarded to all nodes.
+A node can also subscribe to additional topics.
+This enables external devices to publish to any subset of the nodes.

 The node receives a JSON encoded 3-list comprising topic name, payload and the retain flag.

-This design means that publications are directed to a single node.
-It is also possible to publish to all nodes: see [section 5.4](./GATEWAY.md#54-publication-to-multiple-nodes).

 # 4. Installation